 Code of Business Conduct and Ethics

-The Board of Directors of American Software, Inc. (with its subsidiaries, the “Company”) has adopted this code of business conduct and ethics (the “Code”) to:
+The Board of Directors of American Software, Inc. (with its direct and indirect subsidiaries, the “Company”) has adopted this Code of Business Conduct and Ethics (the “Code”) to:

-- promote compliance with applicable laws and governmental rules and regulations;
+- Promote compliance with applicable laws, rules and regulations;

-All directors, officers and employees of the Company are expected to be familiar with the Code and to adhere to those principles and procedures set forth in the Code that apply to them.
+All directors, officers, and employees of the Company (for purposes of the Code, collectively referred to as “employees”) are expected to be familiar with the Code and to adhere to all applicable principles and procedures.

-While the Company prefers that any individual who wishes to make a complaint or report a concern in connection with the Code identify himself or herself in order to assist in understanding the concerns expressed, the Company has created a hotline where employees, officers and directors may anonymously report known or suspected violations via telephone.
+The Company prefers that any individual who wishes to make a complaint or report a concern in connection with the Code identify himself or herself in order to assist in understanding the concerns expressed.
+However, the Company has created a hotline where employees may anonymously report known or suspected violations via telephone.
 The toll-free hotline access telephone number in the United States and Canada is 1-877-888-0002.
-International callers should place a collect call to 770-810-1147 in the United States following the appropriate country-specific collect call procedures.
+International callers should place a collect call to 770-810-1147 in the United States, following the appropriate country-specific collect call procedures.
 Any person making a report in this manner should be prepared to provide as much detail as possible about the suspected violation, including the individuals involved, the nature of the violation, and any other information which may be helpful in the Company’s evaluation and, if necessary, investigation of the report.
-All letters or transcripts of telephone calls will be kept in confidence and acted upon only by designated personnel, unless disclosure is required or deemed advisable in connection with any investigation or report of the matter.
+All correspondence and transcripts of telephone calls will be kept in confidence and acted upon only by designated personnel, unless disclosure is required or deemed advisable in connection with any investigation or report of the matter.

 Honest and Candid Conduct

-Each director, officer and employee owes a duty to the Company to act with integrity.
+Each employee owes a duty to the Company to act with integrity.
 Integrity requires, among other things, being honest and candid.
-Deceit and subordination of principle are inconsistent with integrity.
+Deceit and subordination of principles are inconsistent with integrity.

-- Act with integrity, including being honest and candid while still maintaining the confidentiality of information where required or consistent with the Company’s policies.
+- Act with integrity, including being honest and candid while still maintaining the confidentiality of information when required by or consistent with the Company’s policies.

-- Observe both the form and spirit of laws and governmental rules and regulations, accounting standards and Company policies.
+- Observe both the form and spirit of applicable laws, governmental rules and regulations, accounting standards and Company policies.